ivonnerubio/GitHub-Repo-Automation/README.md

 # GitHub-Repo-Automation

-This repository will automate the process of creating a new GitHub repository on your local machine.
+This repository will automate the process of creating a new GitHub repository on your local machine and open VS Code with a ready-to-go repository.
 The ZSH script will ask for the project name and create a new directory in the selected document place.
 It will then create a new private repository in your GitHub account.

 ## Live Demo
 https://user-images.githubusercontent.com/28023005/178381368-e0155d59-828d-4e8c-874a-27dd9da0b759.mov